XeonXE534/HELIOX/README.md

-KITSUNARI README
+Heliox README

-ALL VISUALS ARE NOT FINAL KITSUNARI
+ALL VISUALS ARE NOT FINAL (Expect player)

-is a game I am making becuse I wanna do smth with my programming skill other than flex on my friends
+Heliox is a game

 This readme is incomplete, I'll complete it later cuz I'm too bored to do it now